ADFG-DSF/GOAB/README.md

     sex data will be compiled across a number of years and combined with commercial harvest sampling and other research programs to estimate life history parameters.

+## Repository Directory

+- 1.`data/`: Data folder
+  - 1.  `HAL/`: Halibut AWL data.
+Data is compiled each year from port sampling biological samples

+  - 2.  `Harvest/`: Rockfish and Lingcod harvest data, calculated by combining SWHS and logbook estimates

+    - 1.  `LC/`: Lingcod harvest data by port and sport fish management area
+    - 2.  `RF/`: Rockfish harvest data by port, sport fish management area, and species

+  - 3.  `Intervw/`: Port sampling interview data.
+Data is compiled each year from interview samples

+  - 4.  `LC/`: Lingcod AWL data.
+Data is compiled each year from port sampling biological samples

+  - 22. `RF/`: Rockfish AWL data.
+Data is compiled each year from port sampling biological samples
+- 2.`Figures/`: Output figures

+- 3.`reports/`: Reports associated with this repository
+  - 1. Currently empty
+- 4.`scripts/`: Scripts for running analyses
+  - 1.  `Age_comps/`: Age composition data for Rockfish and Lingcod

+    - 1.  `LC Age Comp bubble.R`: Lingcod age composition bubble plot
+    - 2.  `LCAgeComp9622_port.R`: Lingcod age composition by port
+    - 3.  `LCAgeComp9622_SFmgmtarea.R`: Lingcod age composition by sport
+          fish management area
+    - 4.  `RF Age Comp bubble.R`: Rockfish age composition bubble plot
+    - 2.  `RFAgeComp9622_port.R`: Rockfish age composition by port
+    - 3.  `RFAgeComp9622_SFmgmtarea.R`: Rockfish age composition by
+          sport fish management area

+  - 2.  `Apportionment/`: Apportioning groundfish to sport fish management areas to assess proportion of harvest by port and management area

+    - 1.  `Apportion halibut to mgmtareas.R`: Halibut apportionment
+    - 2.  `Apportion lingcod to mgmtareas.R`: Lingcod apportionment
+    - 3.  `Apportion rockfish to mgmtareas.R`: Rockfish apportionment

+  - 3.  `L.WRegression/`: Calculate yield of groundfish in kg, using length-weight regressions to estimate weights of fish when no weight is available in the data.
+Computation is based on the basic formula: Yield(s) = Harvest(all s) \* SpeciesComp(s) \* MeanWt(s).
+        Estimates are preliminary because they are based on L-W regressions that haven’t yet been tested for differences between years, ports, sexes, etc.

+    - 1.  `LCYieldPrelim_SFmgmtarea.R`: Estimate of lingcod yield by
+          sport fish management area by year
+    - 2.  `RFYieldPrelim_byAssemb_port.R`: Estimate of rockfish yield by
+          port and assemblage by year
+    - 3.  `RFYieldPrelim_byAssemb_SFmgmtarea.R`: Estimate of rockfish
+          yield by sport fish management area and assemblage by year

+  - 4.  `Spatial harvest and effort/` Total harvest by port, user, and year from port sampling interview data.
+Used for providing harvest trends in managemnet reports/

+    - 1.  `LC/`: Lingcod data/

+      - (i). `LC_report_spatial_subset.R`: Lingcod interview harvest
+        data for lingcod report/

+    - 2.  `RF/`: Rockfish data. currently empty/

+  - 22. `Species_comp/`: Rockfish species composition data from port
+        sampling biological sampling/

+    - 1.  `RF by assemblage.R`: Species compositon and average weights per year at the assemblage level.
+Predicted weights based on length used when weight is not available for a sample/
+    - 2.  `RF_simple_spcomp.R`: Simple species composition by sport fish
+          management area.
+Useful for providing species comps to area managers
+          -c. `RFspcomp9622.R`: Rockfish species composition in
+          biological data.
+Uses Steve Fleischman version of composition equations

+  - 6.  `AWLsummaries.R`: Summary statistics of rockfish data.
+For
+        rockfish report

+  - 7.  `FractionCleanedAtSea.R`: Calculates the fraction of harvest
+        cleaned at sea by port for halibut, rockfish, and lingcod.
+Used in writing Op plan.
+- 5.  `functions.R`: Functions used in R scripts.
+Accessed with `source("functions.R")`